 Research indicates that our perception of time can be distorted for emotionally arousing events (e.g., Angrilli et al., 1997; Bar-Haim et al., 2010; Gil & Droit-Volet, 2011; Tipples, 2011).
-Such effects have been interpreted within the framework of Scalar Expectancy Theory (SET; Church & Deluty, 1977; Gibbon, 1977b; Gibbon et al., 1984).
-SET specifies an internal clock comprised of 1) a pacemaker that emits units of time (or pulses) at a variable rate 2) an attention-controlled switch that closes when timing starts and opens when timing ends and 3) an accumulator where perceived time is calculated based on the total number of counted units.
-Within the internal clock specified in SET, once counted units of time enter the accumulator, they are compared to a reference duration that is held in working memory.
+Such effects have been interpreted within the framework of scalar expectancy theory (SET; Church & Deluty, 1977; Gibbon, 1977; Gibbon et al., 1984).
+SET specifies an internal clock comprised of (1) a pacemaker that emits units of time (or pulses) at a variable rate, (2) an attention-controlled switch that closes when timing starts and opens when timing ends, and (3) an accumulator where perceived time is calculated based on the total number of counted units.
+Within the internal clock specified in SET, once counted units of time enter the accumulator, they are compared with a reference duration that is held in working memory.

 A specific prediction of SET is that when pacemaker speed increases (e.g., due to emotional arousal) then the number accumulated pulses will also increase leading to a multiplicative relationship within duration.
 Closure of the switch is thought to occur once, before timing starts, and consequently, delays in the closure of the switch are expected to be additive with increases in time.
-In the later attentional gate model of prospective timing (Zakay and Block, 1995) an attentional gate precedes the switch.
+In the later attentional gate model of prospective timing (Zakay & Block, 1996), an attentional gate precedes the switch.
 The gate can be opened at variable widths, depending on the importance and relevance of time.
-When timing is important, the gate is opened wider and consequently, the number accumulated pulses increase as duration lengthens.
-This provides a second way in which emotion might produce a multiplicative effect namely, via a widening of the attention gate.
-Overall, an additive pattern for emotion supports an attentional switch whereas a multiplicative pattern could be due to either 1) a widening of the gate and pacemaker speeding.
+When timing is important, the gate is opened wider, and consequently, the number accumulated pulses increase as duration lengthens.
+This provides a second way in which emotion might produce a multiplicative effect namely via a widening of the attention gate.
+Overall, an additive pattern for emotion supports an attentional switch whereas a multiplicative pattern could be due to either (1) a widening of the attentional gate or (2) speeding of a pacemaker mechanism or (3) both widening of the gate and pacemaker speeding.